- Canary Islands

-Montana de Tindaya is protected for its geological significance, as well as for it's importance as a natural space and archeological areas.
-Many species specific to Fuerteventura can be seen in this area and also a great number of engravings which prove the historical and archeological value of this sacred place.
+Montana de Tindaya is protected for its geological significance, as well as for its importance as a natural space and archeological areas.
+Many endemic species to Fuerteventura can be seen in this area and also a great number of engravings which prove the historical and archaeological value of this sacred place.

 In total there are 213 engravings, distributed between 57 panels and another 29 silhouettes which all have 3 motifs:

 Besides the there were also found other types of engravings which are heavily eroded and can't be classified in any of the categories above.

 The reason why Montana de Tindaya is also known as the Sacred Mountain is due to these engravings and other signs that show how the ancient inhabitants of the island used this area as a place for funeral structures as well as the chosen place for their engravings in regards to astrological observation and other proofs of their knowledge.

 In Fuerteventura's flat landscape, Montana de Tindaya stands out and it's easy to understand why the ancient inhabitants used to see this place as magical and sacred.
 Some of the locals still call the place Montana de las Brujas, which translates to Mountain of the Witches.